AlexMart1/ABSmartContracts/index.md

 4. Agree on Terms and the Smart Contract will be automatically made the App and be integrated to the Blockchain
 5. Once the terms are fulfilled, both of you will receive a notification and **the deal will be done!**

 **Is it really that easy?** Yes!
-You can check out a test-walk through a deal right [here](https://www.figma.com/file/GFEuv4obOqdc8q3cBi2to4/Alice-and-Bob?node-id=0%3A1)
+You can check out a test-walk through a deal right [here](https://www.figma.com/file/GFEuv4obOqdc8q3cBi2to4/Alice-and-Bob?node-id=0%3A1) or [here](https://www.figma.com/proto/GFEuv4obOqdc8q3cBi2to4/Alice-and-Bob?node-id=3%3A2&scaling=scale-down) if that didn't work, sorry.

 ### What do you get?